 Located in Rodney, Ontario, this teeny tiny jail is only 15 feet by 19 feet and only contains two cells.

 Popcorn is the healthiest cinema snack and has serious health benefits.

 Eating popcorn builds bone, muscle, and tissue, as well as aiding digestion and being good for your teeth.

 You can have your ashes turned into a firework.

-There is a global company called Heavens Above Fireworks that perform the task of turning you into a firework once you die, so you can go out with a bang.
+A global company called Heavens Above Fireworks performs the task of turning you into a firework once you die so that you can go out with a bang.

 Russia defrosted some prehistoric worms, and two woke up.

 Collected from the permafrost in the Arctic, the two worms were among 300 defrosted for analysis in 2018.

 After they thawed out, two of the worms started moving and eating.
 One is 32,000 years old, and the other is 41,700 years old.

 A 12-year-old French boy once faked his kidnapping to get out of going to the Dentist.